-“Do the four sections of the CPA Exam have to be taken in any specific order or it is optional?”
+“Do the four sections of the CPA Exam have to be taken in any specific order or is it optional?”

 This is a great question and one that we receive quite often in our customer service department.